Soviet–Estonian Mutual Assistance Treaty: Aftermath

 The Soviets made similar treaties with Latvia on 5 October and Lithuania on 10 October.
 The latter treaty transferred Vilnius district to Lithuania.
 Finland was invited to enter similar negotiations on 5 October.
 Unlike the Baltics, the Finnish-Soviet negotiations lasted weeks without result.

 During October 1939, the Soviet government began stationing troops in Estonia in numbers exceeding the Estonian armed forces.
 As a result, the Soviet government gradually gained control over the territory of Estonia.
 This allowed the Soviet forces to sink the Estonian merchant ship Kassari in the Baltic sea on December 10, 1939 without any Estonian response.

 The Soviets invaded Finland on 30 November.

+On 16 June 1940 the Soviets issued an ultimatum to Estonia (and to Latvia).
 On 17 June 1940 the Soviets occupied and annexed Estonia after invading the two other Baltic states.